A closer look

 Donor-advised funds offer a flexible, tax-efficient, and simple-to-use approach to charitable giving.

-A private non-operating foundation is a nonprofit grantmaking organization that is created and funded by an individual, family, or corporation.
-Assets are irrevocably transferred to the foundation, which can have tax and estate planning advantages.
-Donations to private foundations are generally tax deductible for the year in which they are made, typically up to 30% of adjusted gross income for cash contributions.
+A private nonoperating foundation, referred to in this piece as a private foundation, is a nonprofit grantmaking organization that is created and funded by an individual, family, or corporation.
+Assets are irrevocably transferred to the foundation, a strategic shift that can offer tax and estate planning advantages.

-Private foundations have the advantage of being able to leverage staff salaries and other operational expenses (such as rent for offices, tax and legal advisory services, a portion of investment management fees, meeting expenses, related travel, etc.) as part of the 5% required distribution.
+Private foundations have the advantage of being able to treat reasonable and necessary operational expenses — such as staff salaries, office rent, tax and legal advisory services, investment management fees, meeting expenses, and related travel — as part of the 5% required distribution to the extent they are necessary to carry out the foundation’s charitable activities.

-Unlike DAFs, the net investment income of a private foundation is subject to tax of 1.39%.
+Unlike DAFs, the net investment income of a private foundation is subject to an excise tax of 1.39%.

-While private foundations are generally more complicated to establish, from a family engagement and governance perspective, they tend to remain a “go-to” vehicle for larger-scale endeavors.
-They are particularly appropriate for families with more assets to devote to philanthropy.
+While private foundations can be more complicated to establish, from a family engagement and governance perspective, they remain a go-to vehicle for larger-scale endeavors.
+They are particularly appropriate for families with significant assets to devote to philanthropy.

 Private foundations can be structured as a charitable trust or a nonprofit corporation.
 Donors should consider the following elements when determining which structure will work best for their philanthropic goals: